triton-inference-server/server/README.rst

 .. overview-begin-marker-do-not-remove

-The NVIDIA TensorRT Inference Server (TRTIS) provides a cloud inferencing solution optimized for NVIDIA GPUs.
+The NVIDIA TensorRT Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
 The server provides an inference service via an HTTP or gRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
-TRTIS provides the following features:
+The inference server provides the following features:

 * `Multiple framework support
   <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-master-branch-guide/docs/model_repository.html#framework-model-definition>`_.
 The